University of Granada, Spain | Published: 17 March, 2017

 Introduction: Constructing and De-constructing Irish Womanhood

 Women in Ireland have been traditionally associated with frailty and passivity, qualities that have been also linked to the nation itself.
 Ireland has often been represented as a woman in both song and literature, following a tradition that can be traced back to eighteenth-century Gaelic poetry.
 In colonial times, Ireland was portrayed as a woman victimised by the colonising English male, leading womanhood to be associated with inferiority and weakness.1 Throughout the 19th century, Irish nationalists continued to identify their country as “feminine”.
-Ireland became Kathleen Ni Houlihan, Mother Ireland, Sean-Bhean Bhocht, Dark Rosaleen, or the Poor old Woman; a woman who needed the help of young Irish men willing to fight and sacrifice themselves to free Ireland from colonial rule.
-Besides, the Devotional Revolution of the mid-19th-century added the cult of the Virgin Mary, and Ireland and Irish women became the embodiment of purity (Igman 2007: 7).
-The construction of Catholic womanhood drew on the Bible as well as on a series of Papal encyclicals—as noticed by Beaumont (1997), or Tighe-Mooney (2011).
+Ireland became Kathleen Ni Houlihan, Dark Rosaleen, Mother Ireland, Sean-Bhean Bhocht, or the Poor old Woman; a woman who needed the help of young Irish men willing to fight and sacrifice themselves to free Ireland from colonial rule.
+Furthermore, the Devotional Revolution of the mid-19th century added the cult of the Virgin Mary, and Ireland and Irish women became the embodiment of purity (Igman 2007: 7).
+The construction of Catholic womanhood drew on the Bible as well as on a series of Papal encyclicals—as noted by Beaumont (1997), and Tighe-Mooney (2011).
 Encyclicals such as Rerum Novarum (1891), Quadragesimo Anno (1931) or Casti Connubii (1930) elaborated on the “natural” role of women.
-They posited that women should be confined to the domestic sphere and stressed the sanctity of marriage and the prohibition of artificial birth control and of abortion.
+They posited that women should be confined to the domestic sphere and stressed the sanctity of marriage and the prohibition of artificial birth control and abortion.

 Women do not have an easy time in Ireland but surely this writer is piling on the agony …